 The F4500 performs really well in a dark environment where you can benefit from its deep blacks.

-There is no problems with the viewing angle.
+There are no problems with the viewing angle.

 The screen uniformity is perfect.